 While environmental factors in your workplace are certainly some of the biggest causes for concern, there is also a possibility that you are predisposed to plantar fasciitis and foot pain.
 There is no particular “plantar fasciitis gene,” and the condition itself isn’t something you can inherit, but there are physiological factors that can impact your risk.
 Do any members of your immediate family have flat feet?
 If so, the likelihood of you having flat feet as well is significantly increased.
 Those with flat feet tend to have less protection for their plantar fascia against trauma, making them more likely to develop inflammation and plantar fasciitis.

-If you’re a worker living with chronic pain in the bottom of your foot, it’s entirely possible that you may be struggling with plantar fasciitis.
-Dr. Mahoney, Dr. O’Hara and Dr. Patel are the physicians at Barrington Orthopedic Specialists that specialize in conditions of the foot and ankle.
+If you’re a worker living with chronic pain in the bottom of your foot and suffering from the symptoms of plantar fasciitis, it is imperative that you obtain a medical diagnosis.
+Dr. Mahoney, Dr. O’Hara and Dr. Patel are the primary care physicians at Barrington Orthopedic Specialists that specialize in conditions of the foot and ankle.
 Our dedicated workers’ compensation program at Barrington Orthopedic Specialists is here to help.